Oswaldo Cabrera Preview, Player Props: Yankees vs. Astros

-Oswaldo Cabrera -- batting .281 in his past 10 games -- will be in action for the New York Yankees against the Houston Astros, with Hunter Brown on the hill, on September 2 at 7:10 PM ET.
+On Sunday, Oswaldo Cabrera (.250 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Tigers.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Astros.

 Oswaldo Cabrera Game Info & Props vs. the Astros